hruedisser/hruedisser.github.io/_news/announcement_1.md

 inline: true
 ---

-I am thrilled to announce that I've been selected to participate in this year's Frontier Development Lab (FDL) Europe! 🎉
+I am thrilled to announce that I've been selected to participate in this year's Frontier Development Lab (FDL) Europe as part of the Vigil Solar Eruptions Team! 🎉